primatejs/primate/docs/modules/solid.md

 # Solid

-This handler module supports SSR and hydration and serves Solid (JSX) components with the `.jsx` extension.
+This handler module supports SSR and hydration and serves Solid (JSX) components with the `jsx` extension.

 ## Install